 1. What types of performers does the Department accept?

-We currently accept jazz instrumentalists (any instrument) and classical instrumentalists and singers.
+We currently accept jazz instrumentalists (any instrument) and classical pianists and singers.
 We DO NOT have a program for jazz singers.
-We also DO NOT have an orchestra.
+We DO NOT have an orchestra.

 2. Do I send a CD of my playing along with my application?